nicoletaDS/python_rest_api/README.md

 ## MediBuddy – wearable system for healt monitoring
 -------------------------------------------------------------

-The python django-restframework app represents the backend of the MediBuddy App as the web server accepting HTTP requests from the client.
+This python Django Rest Framework app represents the backend of the application, the web server accepting HTTP requests from the client.
-The MediBuddy project is a fictive application for learning purpuses.
-This consists of a wearable device for alderly patientients to monitor their fiziological parameters (EKG, humidity, temperature, puls).
-If this parameters are not within the normal ranges, the patient/user will receive a notification via Smartphone.
-This application also includes a web interface, where doctors can create an account, register patients, edit and monitor patients files.
+The project is a fictive application for learning purposes.
+This consists of a wearable device for users to measure their physiological parameters (EKG, humidity, temperature, puls), a mobile and a web application to store and display the data.
+The application has two web interfaces, one for patients and one for doctors with different functionality.
+Technologies: Python, Django, Django Rest Framework, PostgreSQL, Docker, AWS

 ## Project URL:
-    api documentation:

     http://ec2-34-234-75-154.compute-1.amazonaws.com/api/docs/

 ## API Endpoints